Ahmed-Dzair-Dev/Ikemen-Plus-Ultra-Linux/README.md

 the dll folder :

-ssz.dll its now libssz.so ✅
+ssz.dll its now libssz.so ✅  ( 2025 marked as done again )

 file.dll its now libfile.so ✅